Solar Panel Installation Cost

 Solar panels are also subject to standard building regulations, including your roof’s ability to handle the panels and other health and safety measures.
 On a few occasions, you might even have to prove to the local planning office that your property is suitable for solar panels.

-Planning Permission for Solar Panels
+Planning Permission for Solar Panel Installations

 Solar panels are classified as ‘Permitted Developments’ and therefore, do not require permission before installation.
 That said, there are a few situations where consent might be necessary, especially if the building is in a conservation area.